COVID-19 isolation requirements

 - Practice good hygiene and regularly and thoroughly wash your hands.

 - Recommended to carry a face mask when you leave home unless you have a lawful reason not to.
-It is strongly recommended you wear one whenever you cannot keep 1.5 metres distance from others.

 - Wear a face mask when required, unless a lawful exception applies.

 - If you feel unwell do not go to work or school.